©2020 William A. Lasher

 “They may have been space travelers, perhaps from a more advanced civilization.”

-“The location and time of their entombment is noteworthy,” said Krause, “because prior to the 27th century BC, there is no evidence of man building anything more complicated than one story thatched roof huts and meeting halls, then suddenly the great pyramids rose up out of the Sahara Desert.”
+“The location and time of their entombment is noteworthy,” said Krause, “because prior to the 27th century BC, there was no complicated architecture in Egypt at all.
+Then suddenly, the great pyramids rose up out of the Sahara Desert.”

 “Like maybe they taught the Egyptians how to build them?” said Delone.